arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 The **AQL Editor** now provides some example queries and allows saving user-defined queries for later reuse.

+The **Logs** tab in the web interface is now available in the `_system` database only.
+This prevents the global server logs to be visible from within other than the `_system` database.

 The details view of collections in the web interface now shows more detailed figures and also a collection's available indexes.
 Indexes can be created and deleted directly